Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Every moment you get is a gift.
-Spend it on things that matter.
-Don't spend it by dwelling on unhappy things."
+> "To himself everyone is immortal; he may know that he is going to die, but he can never know he is dead."
-> — **Celestine Chua**
+> — **Samuel Butler**

 ---

-_Last updated: 25 October 2025 ⏳_
+_Last updated: 26 October 2025 ⏳_